 July 14, 2022

 You’ve bought a new home – congratulations!
-The house already uses propane but you’ve never used it for your home before?
+The house uses propane, but you’ve never used it for your home before?
 Don’t worry – here’s a list of helpful questions to ask to prepare yourself for moving in.

 1. What appliances in the house use propane?

-This is important because the amount of propane used will determine how big the tank should be and how often it will need to be refilled.
-The more appliances that use propane, the more propane you will use, and the more often you will need to refill the tank.
-You may also want to get an idea of the number of people in the home, as this affects how often appliances are used, and therefore how much propane is needed.
+This is important because the amount of propane the house uses will determine how big the tank should be.
+Using more propane-powered appliances increases overall propane consumption.
+As you use more propane, you’ll need to refill the tank more frequently.
+You should also consider how many people live in the home since that affects how often the appliances are used and, in turn, how much propane is required.

 1. Is the tank owned or rented?

-Renting from a fuel company cuts maintenance costs significantly, and many fuel companies are happy to switch the rental over to the new owners of a property, so it is an easy option.
-But the tank may have been bought outright, which could increase the asking price for the home, and require you to maintain the tank.
-This option does, however, give you more freedom in long-term decisions about fuel use in your home.
+Renting from a fuel company cuts maintenance costs significantly, and many fuel companies willingly transfer the rental over to a property’s new owners.
+However, the previous owners may have purchased the tank outright, which could raise the home’s asking price and require you to handle the tank’s maintenance.
+Still, owning the tank gives you more freedom to make long-term decisions about fuel use in your home.

 1. How big is the tank?